zachnieto/neatqueueweb/docs/README.md

 ## Webhooks
 >Webhooks receive information about a match as it is being setup.
+> Each webhook will contain an "action" key in the payload.
 > Currently supported actions are:
+> - JOIN_QUEUE
+> - LEAVE_QUEUE
 > - MATCH_STARTED
 > - TEAMS_CREATED
 > - MATCH_COMPLETED
+> - SUBSTITUTION
 >
 > Additionally, if you have `/requireregister mode: Custom API`, you will receive a webhook with action
 > - REGISTER_PLAYER